6 Data Setup for Modeling

 It is important to emphasize that z-score scaling does not make a variable normally distributed.
 It standardizes the location and scale but preserves the underlying distributional shape.
 If a variable is skewed before scaling, it will remain skewed after transformation.

-We also introduced data leakage as a key risk in predictive modeling.
-We showed how leakage can arise when information from the test set influences model training, whether during partitioning, balancing, encoding, scaling, or imputation.
-The guiding principle is straightforward: all data-dependent transformations must be learned from the training set only and then applied unchanged to the test set.
+Next, we examined data leakage as a key risk in predictive modeling.
+We showed how leakage can arise when information from the test set influences model development, whether during partitioning, balancing, encoding, scaling, imputation, or model tuning.
+The guiding principle is straightforward: all data-dependent transformations must be learned from the training data only and then applied unchanged to validation or test data.

 In larger projects, preprocessing and model training are often combined within a unified workflow.
-In R, the mlr3pipelines package supports such structured pipelines, helping prevent data leakage and improve reproducibility.
-Readers seeking a deeper treatment may consult Applied Machine Learning Using mlr3 in R by Bischl et al. (Bischl et al. 2024).
+In R, the mlr3pipelines package supports such structured pipelines, helping reduce data leakage and improve reproducibility.
+Readers seeking a deeper treatment may consult Applied Machine Learning Using mlr3 in R by Bischl et al. (2024).

-With the data now properly structured for learning and evaluation, we are ready to construct and compare predictive models.
+With the data now structured for model development and robust assessment, we are ready to construct and compare predictive models.
 The next chapter begins with one of the most intuitive classification methods: k-Nearest Neighbors.

 This section combines conceptual questions and applied programming exercises designed to reinforce the key ideas introduced in this chapter.
 The goal is to consolidate essential preparatory steps for predictive modeling, focusing on partitioning, validating, balancing, and preparing features to support fair and generalizable learning.